Denicks-prog/LITA_CLASS_DOCUMENTATION/README.md

 ## Project overview:
 ---
 This project is aimed at exploring the sales performance of a certain region or geaograpical area over a specific period of time.
 It helps to summarize these set of data, making it readable and interpretable.
-From these analysed set of data, we are able to draw meaningful conclusions and identify trends in sales data.
+From these analysed set of data, we are able to draw meaningful conclusions and identify trends in sales.

 ## Data Sources:
 ---